 Persistent storage adds a storage volume that retains data even if the application is restarted or redeployed.
 When you deploy an application at Kinsta with persistent storage, your application’s pod is connected to the persistent storage volume.
 If you redeploy the application, the application pod is rebuilt, but the storage volume remains untouched and is reconnected to the application pod once the deployment is complete.

-With persistent storage, web and background processes are limited to one instance.
-You cannot add persistent storage to a cron job.
-There is no horizontal scaling for web or background processes, but you can vertically scale them by increasing the pod size for the process.
+With persistent storage, web processes are limited to one instance.
+You cannot add persistent storage to a background worker or cron job.
+There is no horizontal scaling for web processes, but you can vertically scale them by increasing the pod size for the process.

 Add an Application With Persistent Storage

-In the Resources step when adding an application, you can add persistent storage to your web process, a background process, or both.
+In the Resources step, when adding an application, you can add persistent storage to your web process.
 Under the Pod size field, click Disk to expand this section and complete the following to add persistent storage to your application’s process:

 - Size: Choose the disk size for your persistent storage volume.
 You can increase the disk size at any time (on the application’s Disks page), but you cannot downgrade the disk size once it has been created.

 Continue with the remaining steps of adding an application.
 When you reach the payment step, you’ll see a separate line item for your persistent storage disk.

 Invalid Mount Paths